 - Want to throw some oysters on the grill?
 Check out these grilled oysters with white wine butter sauce.

 - Grilled oysters with chipotle bourbon butter?
 You had me at bourbon!

 - Feeling adventurous?
-This recipe for oyster shooters three ways is sure to liven up your evening.
+This recipe for oyster shooters is sure to liven up your evening.

 - These chargrilled oysters look divine!

 Are you celebrating National Oyster Day with a recipe?
 Let me know what your favorite way to eat oysters is, in the comments below!

 What Are National Days?

 National days of the year are a fun way to celebrate odd and unusual foods, animals and items that you come into contact with.
 Be sure to check out my National Day’s Guide for more fun days to celebrate.